dvtate/old-yoda/README.md

-# RPN Calculator
+# RPN Calculator / Stack-based Scripting language
-A reverse polish notation interpreter which is laying the frameworks for a scripting langauge.
-It can be used as a calculator by those familiar with the notation, and it should be functional by the time I'm finished.
+A reverse polish notation interpreter which is almost a scripting language at this poing.
+It can be used as a calculator by those familiar with the notation, and it should be relatively useful by the time I'm finished.

 # How to use
  - <b>Comments:</b>